JuliaRegistries/General/README.md

 It is ***highly recommended*** to also use [TagBot][tagbot], which automatically tags a release in your repository after the new release of your package is merged into the registry.

+Registered packages must have an [Open Source Initiative approved license](http://opensource.org/licenses), clearly marked via a `LICENSE.md`, `LICENSE`, `COPYING` or similarly named file in the package repository.
+Packages that wrap proprietary libraries are acceptable if the licenses of those libraries permit open source distribution of the Julia wrapper code.

 ### Automatic merging of pull requests

 Pull requests that meet certain criteria are automatically merged periodically.